Tina Gilbertson, Estrangement Counselor

 I hold a master’s degree in counseling psychology and am a licensed professional counselor (LPC) in Oregon (C2577) and Colorado (LPC.0012737)

-As a Board-Certified Telemental Health Provider (BC-TMH #0371) I’m pleased to offer online therapy and teletherapy (phone counseling) to residents of Oregon and Colorado.
+As a Board-Certified Telemental Health Provider (BC-TMH #0371) I’m pleased to offer online therapy and teletherapy (phone counseling) to residents of Colorado and Oregon.

 I love feedback.
 If you have comments about my website, books, articles or services, please don’t hesitate to contact me.

 I’m pleased to be a member of the following organizations.